 While we personally love the taste of pork, we hold our beef suppliers to stringent standards for all things Chomps, and we haven't been able to say with certainty that the pork providers we have access to uphold themselves to those standards.

-We recommend checking all of the pork you get to make sure it's antibiotic-free, hormone-free, and humanely raised.
+We recommend checking all of the pork you get to make sure it's antibiotic-free, and hormone-free.
 This often comes at a premium cost but the benefits are worth it; your pork will taste better and be much healthier for both your body and the environment.

 Pro tip: Look for the "Certified Humane Raised and Handled" label on pork products for the highest quality, cleanest sources.